-Great Dessert tp Use Up Egg Whites
+Great Dessert to Use Up Egg Whites

 Egg whites accumulate in my kitchen like sand in the desert.
-There are so many recipes that I make use only egg yolks.
+There are so many recipes that I make using only egg yolks.
 Sure, you can make angel food cake with the leftover egg whites, but how many angel food cakes can you make until it starts to become repetitive?

 Recently I've tried another tack: pavlovas.
 Pavlovas are such a wonderful, light, airy, and pleasant dessert: meringue with clouds of whipped cream and beautiful fruit on top.
 They have a delightful taste and an even more delightful texture.

 I decided to make a pavlova with a twist—specifically, with quince preserves.
 Quince reminds me a bit of pears, but with a slightly darker tang to it— perhaps like a mix of pear and apricot.
 In other words, the perfect thing to mix with whipped cream to produce a new pavlova topping!

 I combined the quince with whipped cream, vanilla extract, and balsamic vinegar (for extra tang) to produce an addictively sweet and wondrously refreshing cream topping for the chocolate and cinnamon base.

 I based this recipe on my chocolate coffee and orange pavlova recipe.
 My quince pavlova didn't rise as much as the chocolate coffee one; or more precisely, it deflated after rising, I think this was mostly due to different eggs and the lack of counter space as I was cooking something else at the same time, which forced me to keep the pavlova in the oven with the door open and thus caused it to atrophy.

 For the meringue base:

 - 3/4 cup sugar